 One poem really appealed to seven-year old me and that was We Are Seven, which at the time I thought was about seven year-olds, having read AA Milne’s “Now We Are Six…!”
 Hey, I never said I was clever!
 Written in the first person, the poem is about the poet’s encounter with a naive young child, much as I was.
 She had six brothers and sisters, I only had two, but I related to it, though thankfully not to the tragedy of the story.

 What struck me, even then, as now, was the ever present melancholy of the story and the contrasting sweet, happy, innocence of the child and her insistent, denial that she was left all alone.
-I was also attracted to the simple, catchy rhythm of the poem, which made it easier for a child to read and understand I suppose, and then there’s the playful, childlike rhyme.
+I was also attracted to the simple, catchy rhythm of the poem, which I suppose made it easier for a child to read and understand and then there is the playful, child-like rhyme.
 I thought I was being very grown up liking a “real” poem but it felt as easy as if I was reading a rather long nursery rhyme.

 Anyone still reading?
 Gee, thanks – *blushes and bestows medal* Do you like poetry too?
 Do you have a favourite poem or poet?
 Do you remember the first time you “fell in love” with it?

 This geek would surely love to know ;)

 Without further ado, I give you “We Are Seven” by William Wordsworth:-

 A Simple Child,

 And feels its life in every limb,